Assumption Transactions in Texas

 The majority of real-world assumption transactions occur unofficially without consent from the lender.
 Title is transferred and the buyer makes a promise to the seller that he or she will assume payments on the existing note as they fall due.

-The issue of lender approval arises in the context of whether or not the lender will choose to exercise its option under the due-on-sale clause, described below.
+The issue of lender approval arises in the context of whether or not the lender will choose to exercise its option to accelerate the note pursuant to the due-on-sale clause, described below.
+This is not a mandatory outcome.

 Assumable Versus Non-Assumable Loans